Skip to article frontmatterSkip to article content

 is_active: bool = True # default value

-➡️ Here, id and name are required, is_active is optional with a default value.
+➡️ Here, id and name are required, is_active is optional because it has a default value.

-In FastAPI, if you declare a parameter of type BaseModel, FastAPI will automatically read the JSON from the request body and verify that the data matches.
+In FastAPI, when you declare a parameter of type BaseModel, FastAPI will automatically read the JSON from the request body and verify that the data matches.

 from fastapi import FastAPI